OCTDigitalPhantoms/LPL_SC_2024_data/README.md

 The OCT digital phantom cloud-based simulation tool can be found on the OpticElastograph platform: https://www.opticelastograph.com/

+You may feed the Scatterers-*.dat file and the parameters from Configuration.ini into the OCT scan generation tool.
+To avoid server overload, registration is required.
+You can sign up and request full access to the platform by contacting the authors via email.

 Acknowledgments: Generation of simulated datasets and numerical testing was supported by the Ajman University, Grant No 2023-IRG-ENIT-44.